1stwolff/shopping-list-start/README.md

 # shopping-list-start
-some code borrowed from a code along uo
+some code borrowed from a code along